Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

-- Decreased Ship space factor minimum to 80%
+- Decreased Ship space factor minimum to 10%
+  - Initial scout and colony ships will keep their hull size, and an extra cost will be added to these ship.
 - New warp speed factor.
   - Global speed multiplier, applicable for all progressions.
 - New Fleet Retreat Options: